hobbes7878/data-driven-journalism/README.md

 The final project will challenge you to complete an act of journalism by analyzing a public dataset and reporting a significant finding through clear copy and data visualization.

+You may propose to work on a suitably large dataset in a small group, but my preference will be that everyone produces a final analysis independently.

+---

+### Required materials

+There are no required textbooks for this class.
+All readings will be distributed electronically.

+You will need to bring your own laptop to class.
+If you do not own a laptop, please see me.

 ---

 ### House rules